biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-Note that in R, you can *always* use forward slashes `/` to separate folder regardless of your operating system (If you have Windows, which uses backslashes `\` instead, then backslashes will also work.)
+Note that in R, you can *always* use **forward slashes `/`** to separate folders, regardless of your operating system (If you have Windows, which generally uses backslashes `\` instead, then backslashes will also work.)

 <div class="alert alert-note">

 <div>

-In two weeks, we'll talk about RStudio "Projects", which can make your life a lot easier when it comes to file paths and never having to change your working directory.
+In two weeks, we'll talk about **RStudio "Projects"**, which can make your life a lot easier when it comes to file paths and never having to change your working directory.

 </div>